 We’ve heard for years about the importance of aligning sales and marketing.
 I briefly wrote about this a few months ago when discussing the ownership of lead generation.
 I highlighted the importance of alignment and how it really should be a “duh” sort of response.
 An extended version of how to align revenue teams was also discussed a few years ago, which is the essence of my belief system and how I work with clients.
 You can find that blog here.
+But what about aligning marketing and customer success?

 These two teams and leaders should be closer to each other than salsa dancers: in constant lockstep, harmoniously moving about together as one, and completely supporting each other throughout every step.
 Now that I’ve set that vision in motion, we’ll talk about a few reasons why it’s important and how to get them all aligned.